lonelyplanet/rack-http_spy/README.md

 ## Usage

-Don't use this in production - but you won't learn anything interesting about your app running this in development mode either.
-Instead, create a production-like environment, e.g. "profile".

-For Rails 3, add the following to your Gemfile.
+Add this to your Gemfile:

-    gem 'rack-perftools_profiler', :require => 'rack/perftools_profiler'
+    gem 'rack-http_spy', :require => 'rack/http_spy'

+Don't use `Rack::HTTPSpy` in production.
+You'll get cleaner results and your app will be safer if you create a dedicated profile environment.

-and add the following to config/application.rb
+For Rails, add this to `config/environments/profile.rb`:

-    config.middleware.use ::Rack::GCProfiler
+    config.middleware.use ::Rack::HTTPSpy

 For Sinatra, call `use` inside a configure block, like so:

     configure do
-      use ::Rack::GCProfiler
+      use ::Rack::HTTPSpy
     end

-For Rack::Builder, call `use` inside the Builder constructor block
+For Rack::Builder, call `use` inside the Builder constructor block:

     Rack::Builder.new do
-      use ::Rack::GCProfiler
+      use ::Rack::HTTPSpy
     end

-## Options
+## TODO

-* `:default_printer` - can be set to 'text', 'json'.
-Default is text.
+### Features

+* Add json and html printers
+* Add different log levels

+### Tech debt

+* DRY-up request body matching in reports_spec

 ## Related projects